About 52% of global users surf the internet utilizing mobile devices according to GO-Globe. It’s predicted that this rate will reach 80% by 2018.

-Apple App Store guidelines: preparation for submitting your app
+App Store review guidelines: preparation for submitting your app

 It goes without saying that you’re to test the app for crashes and bugs before trying to upload it to the store.
-A high quality of an app will secure you from bitter rejection.
+High quality of an app will secure you from bitter rejection.

 At polishing your app, you can submit it for App Review providing an active demo account, login information, all needed hardware or resources (for example, a sample QR code), and contact information.

 Make sure to enable backend services making them accessible in the reviewing process.
 Remember that App Review notes should contain explicit explanations of unobvious features and in-app purchases.
 If your app is geo-locked or access is somehow restricted, it’s necessary to provide a link to a video demonstrating all functionality.

 Your app will be rejected if it contains offensive and improper content such as:

 - any kind of bigoted, racist, sexist, homophobic references or commentaries;

 - gore portrayals of homicide, mayhem, tortures, or abuses;